Get

 Intended Use

 Naturally, if you are going to be using your dog for breeding, you won’t get them fixed until later.
-It’s best to consult with your vet to determine the best time to transition out of breeding and get your pet spayed or neutered.
+It’s best to consult with a vet to determine the best time to transition out of breeding and get your pet spayed or neutered.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 dogster paw divider